This post may contain affiliate links. Read my disclosure policy.

 Instructions

-- Place the chickpeas, coconut oil or butter, honey, vanilla, and salt into a food processor or high-powered blender (I used my Blendtec), and process until smooth.
+- Place 15 oz. can chickpeas, rinsed, drained, and dried, 2 Tablespoons coconut oil,2 Tablespoons honey, 2 teaspoons vanilla extract, and ¼ teaspoon salt into a food processor or high-powered blender (I used my Blendtec), and process until smooth.

-- Scoop the mixture into a bowl, add the white chocolate chips and macadamia nuts, and mix in completely.
+- Scoop the mixture into a bowl, add ½ cup white chocolate chips, and ½ cup chopped macadamia nuts, and mix in completely.
+Sprinkle reserved 1 Tablespoon of white chocolate chips and/or macadamia nuts on top, if desired.

 The ingredient list says to reserve some macadamia nuts to sprinkle on top if desired…no mention of what to do with the others…add to blender with other ingredients?
 Thanks!